Quantova/Quantova-network-docs/README.md

 ## **Project Overview**

-The [**Gradium Network**](http://gradium.io/) is a next-generation blockchain platform designed to address the emerging threats posed by quantum computing.
+The [**Quantova Network**](http://Quantova.org/) is a next-generation blockchain platform designed to address the emerging threats posed by quantum computing.
 Traditional blockchains rely on cryptographic algorithms (e.g., ECDSA, RSA) that are vulnerable to quantum attacks, such as **Shor's Algorithm** (which breaks public-key cryptography) and **Grover's Algorithm** (which weakens symmetric-key cryptography).
 This project integrates